-The Cyprus Atmospheric Observatory (CAO) is operating under the Energy Environment and Water Research Center (EEWRC) of The Cyprus Institute .
+The Cyprus Atmospheric Observatory (CAO) is operating under the Climate and Atmosphere Research Center (CARE-C) of The Cyprus Institute .
 It is situated at a remote site in the center of the island (35.04N; 33.06E; 535m above sea level), close to the villages of Agia Marina and Xyliatos, at the Forestry Department premises of “Agia Marina Xyliatou”.
 The station is co-operated with the Department of Labour Inspection, in charge of the air quality network in Cyprus, and is also the EMEP rural station for Cyprus since 1997.

 The Cyprus Atmospheric Observatory (CAO) is located at a rural background site in Cyprus (picture left), in the foothills of the Troodos mountain (south view of the station below)

 The mission of CAO is to provide quality controlled long-term atmospheric observations of key atmospheric pollutants (gases/aerosols) relevant to climate change and air quality; observations that have not been performed in the region.